 If the Disney Wish was all about enchantment at sea, Disney Treasure puts the focus squarely on the classic adventures of yesteryear.
 The cruise line dug deep into the Disney archives to include immersive new experiences harkening all the way back to 20,000 Leagues Under the Sea (both the 1954 film and the 1970s park attraction) as well as more recent favorites like Jungle Cruise, Aladdin, and The Lion King for a truly never-before-seen experience on the open seas.
 Pixar films like Coco, Up, and Zootopia will have a presence onboard, too.
 And of course it wouldn’t be a Disney Cruise ship without Marvel and Star Wars experiences.

 The Disney Treasure joins the Disney Magic, Disney Wonder, Disney Dream, Disney Fantasy, and Disney Wish to become the sixth ship in the DCL fleet.
 The Disney Treasure’s maiden voyage will depart from Port Canaveral, Florida, on December 21, 2024, for a seven-night Eastern Caribbean cruise.
 Its inaugural season will focus on seven-night itineraries to both the Eastern Caribbean and Western Caribbean.
-Bookings will open to the cruise line’s Castaway Club members on September 12, 2023, and to the general public beginning September 20.
+Bookings opened to the cruise line’s Castaway Club members on September 12, 2023, and to the general public on September 20.

 Here’s a look at what you can expect on the brand-new Disney Treasure when it takes to the seas in December 2024.